Infection Prevention & Control

 - Antimicrobial Pharmacist

-These staff have a specialist knowledge, experience and training in Infection Prevention and Control in the hospital setting.
+These staff have a specialist knowledge, experience and training in Infection Prevention and Control in the acute hospital setting.

 The work of the IPCT includes: